iterative/dvc.org/content/blog/2022-04-26-moving-local-experiments-to-the-cloud-with-tpi.md

 configure.
 This resource will:

 1. Create cloud resources (storage, machines) for the task.
-2. If specified, upload a directory to the cloud storage.
+2. If specified, upload a local working directory to the cloud storage.
-3. Run the given script until completion or timeout in the cloud.
+3. Run the given script in the cloud until completion, error, or timeout.
-4. Download results.
+4. If specified, download output results.
 5. Automatically terminate compute resources upon task completion.

 This is exactly what we need to run a model training process!
 Let's see the